ACTCollaboration/zCluster/README.md

 $PATH, and the appropriate environment variables set.

 IPython isn't really required, but is used for debugging.
-Note that astropy could be used to replace some of these dependencies in the future.
+Note that astropy could be used to replace some of the dependencies in the future.

 There is also an optional dependency, if you want to run the code in parallel: